argorar/WebMConverter/README.md

 * Now you can use Space key to play 100 frames in trim functionality
 * Set the exact % value in change rate functionality
 * Now your settings are remembered
 * Gfycat integration using browser-based OAuth authentication.
-Upload your gfy before convert with one click
+Upload your gfy after convert with one click

 This software is released under the MIT license.
 See LICENSE.md .